Faculty / Staff and Student Consensual Relationships Policy (Policy 7015)

 1. Policy Purpose

-To establish a policy governing the supervision or evaluation of students by faculty/staff members, where a consensual relationship exists between the parties, creating a conflict of interest.
+To establish a policy governing the supervision or evaluation of students by Employees where a Consensual Relationship exists between the parties, creating a conflict of interest.

 2. Policy Statement

-Faculty/staff members and students should recognize the risks inherent in consensual relationships between faculty/staff members and their students and their ability to avoid those risks by refraining from engaging in such relationships.
-The University prohibits such relationships that are of a romantic or sexual nature when a relationship of authority exists.
+Boise State University’s success depends on the professionalism of its Employees and students.
+Maintaining professional relationships and mutual respect and trust between Employees and students is key to this success.
+Employees and students should recognize the risks inherent in Consensual Relationships between Employees and their students and their ability to avoid those risks by refraining from engaging in such relationships.
+The University prohibits such relationships that are of a romantic or sexual nature when a Relationship of Authority exists.

-Faculty/staff and student consensual relationships give rise to actual or apparent conflicts of interest, favoritism, and bias thereby undermining the real or perceived integrity of the academic environment.
-A consensual relationship where a faculty/staff member has academic, administrative, supervisory, evaluative, or other authority or influence over a student raises concern about objectivity, fairness, and exploitation.
-These relationships harm others in the academic environment, and give rise to third party complaints from real or perceived instances of undue access or advantage and/or restricted opportunities.
-Such consensual relationships impair or otherwise undermine the ongoing trust needed for effective teaching, learning, and professional development.
+Employee and Student Consensual Relationships give rise to actual or apparent conflicts of interest, favoritism, and bias thereby undermining the real or perceived integrity of the academic environment.
+A Consensual Relationship where an Employee has academic, administrative, supervisory, evaluative, or other authority or influence over a student raises concern about objectivity, fairness, and exploitation.
+These relationships harm others in the academic environment, and give rise to third-party complaints from real or perceived instances of undue access or advantage and/or restricted opportunities.
+Such Consensual Relationships impair or otherwise undermine the ongoing trust needed for effective teaching, learning, and professional development.

-Therefore, no University employee shall exercise any academic, supervisory, evaluative, or other authority or influence over a student with whom the employee has ever had a consensual relationship.
+Therefore, no University Employee may exercise any academic, supervisory, evaluative, or other authority or influence over a student with whom the Employee has ever had a Consensual Relationship.

 3. Definitions

 a.
-A mutually acceptable current or former romantic or sexual relationship between a faculty/staff member and a student; or
+A mutually acceptable current or former romantic or sexual relationship between an Employee and a student; or

-b. a relationship where a faculty/staff member currently lives with or serves as landlord to a student; or
+b.
+A relationship where an Employee currently lives with or serves as a landlord to a student; or

-c. a relationship where a faculty/staff member currently has a financial and/or business relationship with a student; or
+c.
+A relationship where an Employee currently has a financial and/or business relationship with a student; or

-d. a marital, romantic or sexual relationship that existed at one time between a faculty/staff member and student, but that relationship no longer exists; or
+d.
+A marital, romantic, or sexual relationship that existed at one time between an Employee and a student, but that relationship no longer exists; or

-e. a relationship where a faculty/staff member formerly lived with or served as landlord to a student; or
+e.
+A relationship where an Employee formerly lived with or served as landlord to a student; or

-f. a relationship where a faculty/staff member has formerly had a financial and/or business relationship with a student; or
+f.
+A relationship where an Employee has formerly had a financial and/or business relationship with a student; or

-g. a relationship where a faculty/staff member has a close personal relationship with a student, which rises to a level that affects the trust and confidence of the academic environment and that gives undue access, advantage, or jeopardizes the fair treatment and objectivity for effective teaching and learning.
+g.
+A relationship where an Employee has a close personal relationship with a student, which rises to a level that affects the trust and confidence of the academic environment and that gives undue access, advantage, or jeopardizes the fair treatment and objectivity for effective teaching and learning.

-Faculty/staff member means, but shall not be limited to: a full- or part-time member of the University’s faculty, an instructor, lecturer, advisor, mentor, graduate assistant, coach, or individual who supervises the day-to-day living environment of students.
+For purposes of this policy, Employee means, but shall not be limited to a full- or part-time member of the University’s faculty, an instructor, lecturer, advisor, mentor, graduate assistant, coach, or individual who supervises the day-to-day living environment of students.

 3.3 Relationship of Authority

 a.
-If a consensual relationship exists or arises between a faculty/staff member and a student, the relationship of authority must be eliminated.
+If a Consensual Relationship exists or arises between an Employee and a student, the Relationship of Authority must be eliminated.

 b.
-If a consensual relationship arises, exists, or has existed between a faculty/staff member and a student, the faculty/staff member will bear the primary burden of accountability to report the relationship to his or her immediate supervisor and/or Human Resource Services.
+If a Consensual Relationship arises, exists, or has existed between an Employee and a student, the Employee will bear the primary burden of accountability to report the relationship to their immediate supervisor and/or Human Resources.

-(i.)
-In the event that a consensual relationship exists or has existed between a faculty/staff member and a student the unit administrator or supervisor must take prompt and appropriate action to end the relationship of authority.
+• In the event that a Consensual Relationship exists or has existed between an Employee and a student, the unit administrator or supervisor must take prompt and appropriate action to end the Relationship of Authority.

-(ii.)
-Appropriate actions may include but are not limited to: appointment of a qualified alternative instructor to the position of authority; transfer of the student to another course, section, or seminar taught by a different instructor; assignment or transfer of the student to another academic advisor.
+• Appropriate actions may include but are not limited to 1.) appointment of a qualified alternative instructor to the position of authority; 2.) transfer of the student to another course, section, or seminar taught by a different instructor; and 3.) assignment or transfer of the student to another academic advisor.

-(iii.)
-In the event that a University employee not involved in the consensual relationship believes a consensual relationship is occurring or has occurred between a faculty/staff member and a student, the University employee shall disclose such knowledge to the relevant University unit administrator and/or Human Resource Services.
+• In the event that a University employee not involved in the Consensual Relationship believes a Consensual Relationship is occurring, or has occurred between an Employee and a student, the University employee shall disclose such knowledge to the relevant University unit administrator and/or Human Resources.

 a.
-To encourage reporting of relationships governed by this policy, disclosures and actions taken shall be considered confidential, and they will be treated as protected personnel information under the public records statutes and in accordance with University Policy (Employee Records) and University Policy 2250 (Student Privacy and Release of Information).
+To encourage reporting of relationships governed by this policy, disclosures and actions taken are considered confidential and will be treated as protected personnel information under the Idaho Public Records Act and in accordance with University Policy 1020 (Public Records Management) and University Policy 2250 (Student Privacy and Release of Information).

 b.
-Actions in violation of this policy may constitute adequate cause for discipline up to and including dismissal.
+Actions in violation of this policy may constitute adequate cause for discipline up to and including dismissal from employment.